 Wikistrat Bottom Lines

-Getting involved with Central Asia and the SCO means involvment with weak regimes and powers that feel they have special priority in the region.
+- Getting involved with Central Asia and the SCO means involvement with weak regimes and powers that feel they have special priority in the region.

 Ian Andrews, Michael Breen, Patrick Hall, Alexandra Manthey, Michael Moreland and Ricky Piper contributed to this analysis.